ocpi/ocpi/OCPI.md

 When a driver wants to make use of a chargepoint and the request for charging is initiated at the operator network (it is also possible that the provider initiates a charge session), the operator is able to verify the given token of identity at the service provider that handed out this token.
 Thereafter the service provider will issue the Contract ID that should be used to register this charge session on.
 That Contract ID will become part of the CDR when the session has ended and is used for specifc NDR message delivery.

-NOTE: In the situation of live authorizations, the provider may hand out temporary contract Ids that will be mapped to their customers after CDR delivery.
+NOTE: In the situation of live authorizations, the provider may hand out temporary contract IDs that will be mapped to their customers after CDR delivery.
 When central authorization is used (like the 'CIR' in the Netherlands), the Operator will report based on the contract ID found in the central authorization database.

 ## JSON / HTTP implementation guide